Garden Rose Care Tips

 If you need to slow down the blooming process, store your garden roses in a cool location, such as the refrigerator, a cooler or a dark, cool closet or basement.

-We hope you enjoy your garden roses.
-Remember, if you have any questions about cut flower care please call FiftyFlowers Customer Service at 877-507-6737 or just reply to our text message.
-We’re happy to help you bloom!
+We hope you enjoy your garden roses!
+Remember, if you have any questions about cut flower care please call FiftyFlowers Customer Service at 877-507-6737.
+We’re here to help you bloom!